Horace Adams Jr., 96; service set

 The family will receive friends in the Stevenson-McClelland building following the service.

-Arrangements are by Shellhouse Funeral Home Inc. of Aiken, S.C.
+Arrangements are by Shellhouse Funeral Home Inc. of Aiken.
 Dr. Adams’ online guest book may be signed by visiting www.shellhousefuneralhome.com.

 (0) comments